-At the point of the decision and at each episode of care, clinicians should ensure supportive and transparent communication with the patient so that the patient is fully informed and comfortable with the care they are about to receive.
+At the point of the decision and at each episode of care, clinicians should ensure supportive and transparent communication with the person so that they are fully informed and comfortable with the care they are about to receive.
 It is an important premise of all the care we give that the person themselves is involved in their care as much as possible.

-Clinicians should take care to acknowledge the potential for trauma that PEG feeding can produce and fully support the patient through needs-led, shared decision making and person-centred care planning.
+Clinicians should take care to acknowledge the potential for trauma that PEG feeding can produce and fully support the person through needs-led, shared decision making and person-centred care planning.